Approved by the LC on 31 Aug 2011.

-WGs that produce Technical Specifications often need to give unique labels to various components in those specifications, such as XML namespace names, or identifiers for fields in XRD descriptive data.
+Kantara Work Groups that produce Technical Specifications often need to give unique labels to various components in those specifications, such as XML namespace names, or identifiers for fields in XRD descriptive data.
 Although these labels are intended to be temporary until the specs are eventually completed at a standards development organization (SDO), software implementers often need to code features that use these draft labels in the interim.

-a) Wiki areas are proprietarily managed by the Confluence software in a proprietary fashion, and it's difficult to place "unencumbered" metadata at specific locations; and
+- Wiki areas are managed by the Confluence software in a proprietary fashion, and it's difficult to place "unencumbered" metadata at such locations.

-Following is an example from the UMA 1.0 Core Protocol as of 31 August 2011, illustrating the need for labels in its XRD formats (it had invented these URL strings in the absence of a Kantara Initiative policy):
+Following is an example from the UMA 1.0 Core Protocol as of 31 Aug 2011, illustrating the need for labels in its XRD formats (it had invented these URL strings in the absence of a Kantara policy):